Project

 Project objectives

-- Development of an integrated geomonitoring with the combination of remote sensing data and multi-sensor measurements on site
+• Development of an integrated geospatial and environmental monitoring with the combination of remote sensing data and multi-sensor measurements on sitedata for nature-based solutions

-- Recommendations on long-term land and resource use for agriculture, forestry and water management
+• Recommendations on long-term land use as a restoration continuumand resource use for agriculture, forestry and water management

 Contact